electron/packager/readme.md

 internally), or one of the [related Electron tools](#distributable-creators), which utilizes Electron Packager-created folders as a basis.

 Note that packaged Electron applications can be relatively large.
-A zipped, minimal Electron application is approximately the same size as the zipped prebuilt binary for a given target platform, target arch, and [Electron version](https://github.com/electron/electron/releases) _(files named `electron-v${version}-${platform}-${arch}`)_.
+A zipped, minimal Electron application is approximately the same size as the zipped prebuilt binary for a given target platform, target arch, and [Electron version](https://github.com/electron/electron/releases) _(files named `electron-v${version}-${platform}-${arch}.zip`)_.

 ### Electron Packager is an [OPEN Open Source Project](http://openopensource.org/)